By Chet Yarbrough

 American history shows that Americans believe that hard work is the source of success but being American does not guarantee a free ride.
 Equal opportunity is where America fails.

 Education, anti-discrimination legislation, and equality of opportunity have to be strengthened.
-Corporate America needs to step up to these challenges.
-Corporations need to quit spending money to influence legislators.
+Corporate America needs to step up.
+Corporations need to quit wasting money influencing legislators and invest in human rights.

 Corporations need to subsidize education by re-training their employees to meet changes wrought by technology.